 I am an avid tea drinker.
 I’ve had less than ten cups of coffee in my life and have accepted that coffee is not the drink for me (hello massive headaches).
 I’m not very experimental with my tea choices and my regular tea is English Breakfast with a dash of milk.

 My go-to pattern is the Acton dress.
-No matter how many times I make this dress, I never get sick of it.
+No matter how many times I make this dress, I never get tired of it.
 I love the combination of the racer back and A-line skirt (with pockets).
 It is the perfect summer dress!

 I share a workspace with a group of awesome creative women - two other sewists and five artists.
 I love being surrounded by creative people and am in awe of how much we can learn from each other.
 We recently started a ‘Deadline Club’ so that we can work through hard parts of the journey together and hold each other accountable.